dedy-purwanto/blog/posts/2015/10/pycharm-quicklist.md

 I'm planning to use this for sometime and we'll see how it improves the workflow.
-At least right now the thing I like about it is that now I can see the action name I want to trigger instead of using the shortcuts and triggering the wrong commands, or using the global search which sometimes show too many results or I have to type longer keyword to get to it.
+At least right now the thing I like about it is that now I can see the action name I want to trigger instead of using the shortcuts and triggering the wrong commands, or using the global search which sometimes show too many results and I have to type longer keyword to get to it.